AlreadyTakenJonas/bachelorThesisSummary/README.md

          * [Instruction File](#instruction-file)
          * [Raman Tensor File](#raman-tensor-file)

-# simulate: Simulation of Raman Scattering Of Linear Polarised Light
+# simulate: Simulation Of Raman Scattering Of Linear Polarised Light

 The simulation works by describing the state of the polarisation as a four dimensional stokes vector *S* and every optical element and the sample as 4x4 mueller matrices *M*.
 Applying *M* to *S* will give the new state of the system when the light interacts with the optical element.
 Every command in the input file descibes a mueller matrix that will be applied to the system one after another.
 The `LSR` command is special, because it describes the initial stokes vector.